-It’s a unique fostering opportunity where carers provide long term, family based placements for young people aged 8-18 years old who currently live in residential care.
+It’s a unique fostering opportunity where carers provide long term care for young people aged 8-18 years old who currently live in residential care.

 By welcoming him/her into your home and your family, you would help to build resilience in all aspects of their life: providing a secure base, encouraging friendships, promoting education, nurturing positive values, developing social competence and inspiring the young person’s talent and interests.

 Can I be a resilience foster carer?

 You or your partner need to:

 - Have experience of supporting young people with behavioral and emotional problems.

 - Provide a young person with a bedroom of their own.

 - Dedicate your skills to the full time care of a young person.